brother-wolf/todos/README.md

 # ToDos

-Used to parse a markdown file and output it for BitBar
+Used to parse a markdown file and output it for BitBar A todo file should be saved in the format of `todo-${list_name}.md` and a symlink .todo.md created pointing to it.
+The application scans this folder and gives the option to switch to another todo list by invoking `ln` via the terminal.

 Markdown | bitbar interpretation
 --- | ---
 # | List Title